MarcSolde/ruby-buildpack-2.0.0Comp/README.md

 Additional information can be found at [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/).

+This is a copy rollbacked to the last release where you could use the ruby's 2.0.0 version, for legacy code reasons.

 ## Usage

 This buildpack will be used if your app has a `Gemfile` and `Gemfile.lock` in the root directory.
 It will then use Bundler to install your dependencies.